Pakistani girl shot by Taliban to have skull reconstructed

 Dave Rosser, the hospital's medical director, said a procedure to insert a cochlear implant to restore her left side hearing and the complicated skull reconstruction surgery would be carried out by a team of 10 doctors and nurses.

-The skull will be repaired with a 0.6 mm plate molded from a 3D model created using imaging data from Malala's skull.
+The skull will be repaired with a 0.6 mm plate moulded from a 3D model created using imaging data from Malala's skull.

 The cranioplasty, which is expected to take between one and two hours, will be carried out first, followed by the cochlear implant operation, which should take around 90 minutes, Rosser said in a statement.